micmejia/bible-dump/NKJV/Deuteronomy/Deut 26.md

 Also today the Lord has proclaimed you to be His special people, just as He promised you, that _you_ should keep all His commandments,

 ###### 19
-and that He will set you high above all nations which He has made, in praise, in name, and in honor, and that you may be a [^h]holy people to the Lord your God, just as He has spoken."
+and that He will set you high above all nations which He has made, in praise, in name, and in honor, and that you may be a holy people to the Lord your God, just as He has spoken."